 2 years agoIf you want to avoid Notcutts' or the pub's parking, you can drive up to the University car park at De Havilland and park by the Sports Village to access Ellenbrook Fields from a little further east.
 The entrances and immediate area here have been landscaped (after the initial quarrying) and there are poo bins (but no other facilities) and you can access the main part of Ellenbrooks Fields from either the runway or the more open fields adjacent to where the cows graze.
 This is also the venue every Saturday morning for the Ellenbrooks Field parkrun (dogs welcome).

-a year agoWe are regular walkers in EFP - great walk, well maintained (mostly by the walkers themselves) and a really friendly dog walking community.
+2 years agoWe are regular walkers in EFP - great walk, well maintained (mostly by the walkers themselves) and a really friendly dog walking community.
 The wildlife is really diverse, first time I ever saw a live Weasel, loads of birds of prey, deer and foxes.
 We also speak to the many twitchers who use the park and are happy to share their knowledge.
 There is a standpipe near the Albatross Way entrance which means you're able to take water with you and water dogs when you're ready to leave.
 The one criticism we do have is park users NOT CLOSING THE GATE BEHIND THEM!!
 We are trying to negotiate spring loaded gates with the management.
 The local MP, Grant Shapps, is supporting the installations, recognising that dogs and children can (and have) dashed through gates left agape - nearly coming to serious harm.
 We'd would respectfully ask all users to remember to close the gates on Albatross Way.
 Walkers regularly meet up at 10am and around 4pm - please come and join us.

 How to get there

 Next door to Notcutts Garden Centre, AL4 0HN

 Join the pack

 Become part of the Walkiees community.
 It's free.Join now